rakshithkeegadi/CarND-Advanced-Lane-Lines/final_writeup.md

 #### 1. Provide an example of a distortion-corrected image.

-I started off using a test image of the road which I undistorted the using the parameters from earlier cv2.calibrateCamera function and it looks like this.
+I started off using a test image of the road which I undistorted using the parameters from earlier cv2.calibrateCamera function and it looks like this.
 ![alt text][image6]

 #### 2. Describe how (and identify where in your code) you performed a perspective transform and provide an example of a transformed image.

 Once the images was selected then I had to perform a perspective transformation.
-To do this efficiently I chose an test image where the lanes were straight just to mark my boundaries.
+To do this efficiently I chose a test image where the lanes were straight just to mark my boundaries.
 Once the images was chose I identified the boundaries of my lanes as shown below

 ![alt text][image1]